The key to achieving kitchen bliss over the busy holidays lies in one of our philosophies here at Tree House Kitchen: “Think like a chef.”

 Now imagine your holiday kitchen the same way.
 It’s one of the few times a year that we tackle roasting a large turkey.
 On top of that, there are all the side dishes and desserts to prepare.
 How many times have you found yourself mashing potatoes, making gravy or peeling vegetables as your guests are arriving?
 The whole point of celebrating together is to enjoy the company of our crew.
 You can’t really do that when you’re rushing around the kitchen.
 And we’re guessing you’re not really enjoying the cooking part either.

 Here are our best tips (which we also shared on CH Morning Live) for relaxing and enjoyable holiday cooking:

 - Details first.
-A full day or two before, take care of all those little details you usually do the last minute Find your candles and get them into holders.
-Count your chairs – set extra for conversation clusters in social spaces.
-Arrange your flowers, and fold your napkins.
+A full day or two before, take care of all those little details you usually do last minute.
+Find your candles and get them into holders.
+Count your chairs and set extra for conversation clusters in social spaces.
+Arrange your flowers and fold your napkins.
 Locate all your cutlery place settings.
-Pull the serving pieces from storage, and even set the table the day or two before.
+Pull the serving pieces from storage.
+You can even set the table the day or two before.
 In the kitchen, fill your salt and pepper shakers, chop herb garnishes, make your cranberry sauce and put it into its serving bowl.
-(Sign up today for our newsletters, which cover even more party preparation details)

 Let us know your tips for pulling off a big dinner in the comments section.
-We love to hear from you!And if you have time…check out Nancy cooking up some holiday dinner tips on CH Morning Live.
+We love to hear from you!